Prepare for your life in Finland

 C) You do not have a Finnish personal identity code

-Request registration here with this form: Registering of personal details of a foreign student (dvv.fi)
+Request registration here with this form: Request a Finnish identity code and registration of personal data (dvv.fi).

 NOTE.
 After submitting the form, you need to visit our service location in person.
+You only need to book an appointment if your education institution does not arrange a joint visit.
+Check with your education institution or tutor whether your education institution has booked a joint visit.
 Read the detailed instructions from the confirmation email that you will receive after submitting the form.

 Check how much you are allowed to work during your studies